 But as with most things that sound too good to be true, there is a hitch to this non-countable asset designation for the home: When the Medicaid recipient passes away, the state has the right to recover the amount paid for nursing care from the deceased person’s estate, which typically comes from the sale of their home.

-If you decide that you do want to transfer your home or other Medicaid-exempt asset to a loved one, there are several different ways to do it, such as an irrevocable Medicaid trust (which I’ve blogged about before), outright deed, or a deed with life estate, which would allow you to continue to live in the house.
+If you decide that you do want to transfer your home or other Medicaid-exempt asset to a loved one, there are several different ways to do it, such as an irrevocable Medicaid asset protection trust (more on this in a moment), outright deed, or a deed with life estate, which would allow you to continue to live in the house.
+There are pros and cons to each of these property transfer approaches, so be sure to consult with a real estate attorney and tax attorney (since capital gains taxes may result from the eventual sale) to determine which option is the best for your unique situation.

 >> Related: Medicaid Trusts and Continuing Care Retirement Communities